BraneShop/BraneShop.github.io/src/posts/2019-02-08-TensorFlowJS-How-to-easily-deploy-deep-learning-models.md

 ---
 title: TensorFlow.js - How to easily deploy deep learning models
 author: Noon van der Silk
+image: /images/blog/inference.jpg
+preview: We discus how to deploy models via TensorFlow.js, and why you should strongly consider this as a great way to make your deep learning models available.
 ---

 In the following we'll suppose you've trained a model in Python, and are now